"Jan. 22, 2013 -- Think a nightcap may help you get a better night's sleep?

 A new review of 27 studies shows that alcohol does not improve sleep quality.
 According to the findings, alcohol does allow healthy people to fal"...

-From post-marketing experience, there have been no reports of fatal overdoses involving modafinil alone (doses up to 12 grams).
-Overdoses involving multiple drugs, including modafinil, have resulted in fatal outcomes.
-Symptoms most often accompanying modafinil overdose, alone or in combination with other drugs have included: insomnia; central nervous system symptoms such as restlessness, disorientation, confusion, excitation and hallucination; digestive changes such as nausea and diarrhea; and cardiovascular changes such as tachycardia, bradycardia, hypertension and chest pain.
+From postmarketing experience, there have been reports of fatal overdoses involving modafinil alone or in combination with other drugs.
+Symptoms most often accompanying PROVIGIL overdose, alone or in combination with other drugs have included insomnia; central nervous system symptoms such as restlessness, disorientation, confusion, agitation, anxiety, excitation, and hallucination; digestive changes such as nausea and diarrhea; and cardiovascular changes such as tachycardia, bradycardia, hypertension, and chest pain.

 Additional Provigil Information